pgentile/zucchini-ui/README.md

 ./gradlew runShadow
 ```

-The fat JAR is named `zucchini-ui-app-VERSION.jar`.
-You will find it in `zucchini-ui-app/build/install/zucchini-ui-app-shadow/lib`
+The fat JAR is named `zucchini-ui-app-VERSION-all.jar`.
+You will find it in `zucchini-ui-app/build/libs`.
 Run it with this command:

 ```
-java -jar zucchini-ui-app-VERSION.jar server CONFIG.yml
+java -jar zucchini-ui-app-VERSION-all.jar server CONFIG.yml
 ```

 Don't forget to init your Mongo database !